itmerich/SQL-AB-testing/README.md

-# SQL-AB-testing
+AB testing

-This project was done on Mode.
+This project was done on Mode, Psql.
 AB testing for order and views within 30 days of test assignment.